 Please find below links to studies involving young people, their families and professionals working with them.
 Research at The Ear Foundation is conducted mainly around the views and experiences of families, users of technology and professionals; these are highlighted below.
 Other studies include educational, language and communication outcomes.

-- Transitioning for European young people: using telecare tools to participate in their hearing care - young people's perspectives
+- Transitioning for young people using telecare tools

 - Educational services for deaf children in Europe- parents' perspectives

 - FM Technology: teenagers views - Young people's perspectives

 - Young people with mild to moderate hearing loss - Parents' & Teachers' perspectives

 - Literacy skills: reading and writing of children with cochlear implants - Language outcomes